MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/cognitive-text-to-speech.md

 Help bring everyone into the conversation by converting text messages to audio using **text to speech**.

-We're going to describe the solution listed here on [GitHub](https://github.com/Azure-Samples/gaming-cognitive-services-text-to-speech).
-Keep in mind that the code from this reference architecture is only an example for guidance and there may be a few places to optimize the code pattern before it's ready for production.
+This article will describe the architecture used in [this sample on GitHub]().
+Keep in mind that the code from this reference architecture is only an example for guidance and there may be places to optimize the code before using in a production environment.

 ## Architecture Diagram